Negros Occidental: Football

 Negros Occidental has a long, entrenched history when it comes to football.
 The first ever Filipino to play in the European football circuit was Bacolod-born Manuel Amechazurra, who joined FC Barcelona from 1905 to 1915.

 The Panaad Stadium in Bacolod has been a venue for national and international athletic events; such as the 23rd Southeast Asian Games men's football and the 2006 ASEAN football qualifiers.
 On February 9, 2011, the stadium hosted a match between the Philippines national football team and Mongolia in the 2012 AFC Challenge Cup qualification with an attendance of 20,000 people.

-Bacolod has been christened as a Philippine "football city" for its patronage of the sport in the country.
+Bacolod has been christened as Philippine "football city" for its patronage of the sport in the country.
 A few members of the Philippine football team are from Negros: most notable is goalkeeper Eduard Sacapaño, a native of Bago; Tating Pasilan and Jinggoy Valmayor of San Carlos City; and ace striker Joshua Beloya of Bacolod.

 Negros Occidental has its own football association: Negros Occidental F.A.
 It works under the Philippine Football Federation as provincial football association for the Negros Occidental area.
 The Negros Occidental FA sends a team to represent the region in the yearly PFF National Men's Open Championship and PFF National Women's Open Championship.
-In the 2011 season of the PFF Suzuki Cup U-23 National Championship, the Negros team were crowned as champions where they defeated their fierce football rival Iloilo (IFA) in the finals.
+In the 2011 season of the PFF Suzuki Cup U-23 National Championship, Negros were crowned champions where they defeated their fierce rival Iloilo (IFA) in the finals.

-Negros Occidental is also home of the 2013 PFF National Men's Club Champions, 2017 Philippines Football League Champions, Ceres-Negros, who represented the province in the said tournament.
-They battled UFL Cup Champions Stallion in the Round of 16 and won 1–0.
-They battled 2012 UFL Champions Global in the quarterfinals and also won 1–0.
-In the semifinals, Ceres FC topped Kaya with 3–1 scoreline to enter finals of 2013 PFF National Men's Club Championship.
-Ceres FC eventually won the 2013 PFF National Men's Club Championship trophy after they beat the other finalist PSG with 1–0 score.

-Ceres-Negros FC is the Philippines Football League Champions in 2017 and 2018.

-Boxing

-Aside from hosting sporting events Negros Occidental has produced many of the nation's finest athletes, particularly in boxing.
-The likes of 1923 World Flyweight boxing champion, Francisco Guilledo a.k.a.
-Pancho Villa, current WBO minimum weight champion Donnie Nietes, 1970's WBA world junior lightweight champion Ben Villaflor, all hail from Negros Occidental.

-It is also notable for producing Olympiads, Silver Medalist Mansueto Velasco in the 1996 Summer Olympics, his brother Roel Velasco who in turn won a bronze medal in the 1992 Summer Olympics.

-Golf

-Bacolod has two major golf courses.
-These are the Bacolod Golf and Country Club and the Negros Occidental Golf and Country Club.
-The city hosted the 61st Philippine Airlines Inter-club Golf Tournament and the 2008 Philippine Amateur Golf Championship.